jacobGolden/jacobGolden.github.io/README.md

 TO DO:

-index.html

-blog.html
-    - scrollable blog posts
-    - separate post for each topic
-    - clickable posts
-    - newsletter email form
+blog.html: scrollable blog posts,separate post for each topic, clickable posts, newsletter email form